Montanans used to live and let live. Now bitter confrontations cloud Big Sky Country.

 “Our community is going through a divorce right now,” Mark Johnson, the mayor of Kalispell, told local officials gathered at city hall to find a path forward from the tragedies, recounting a high school student telling him the hostility around him was a reminder of his parents’ own split.
 “The adults are arguing about what’s right and what’s wrong,” Johnson said in an interview.
 “The kids are watching it happen.
 They don’t feel they’re on firm footing.”

-It has been more than a year of discontent in the Flathead Valley, as national passions that erupted during the Trump presidency and its aftermath struck home in this expanse of crystalline lakes and Douglas firs at the base of the Rocky Mountains less than an hour from Glacier National Park in northwest Montana.
+It has been more than a year of discontent in the Flathead Valley, as national passions that erupted during the Trump presidency and its aftermath struck home in this expanse of crystalline lakes and Douglas firs at the base of the Rocky Mountains less than an hour drive from Glacier National Park in northwest Montana.

 Hostility over the November election, the coronavirus and social movements have left a trail of bad blood among old-school Republicans, backers of the former president, increasingly vocal Democrats and out-of-state transplants, convulsing everything from the school district and the public library to daily interactions.

-This is no longer the place people here felt they knew, with its pride in a civil style of independence — not just from Washington but from animosity.
-Local businesses, politicians and ordinary people find themselves navigating angry confrontations, and a nuanced political tradition of splitting tickets on Election Day has given way to partisanship that propelled a Republican sweep of races for governor, president and senator in November for the first time in 21 years.
+This is no longer the place people here felt they knew, with its pride in a civil style of independence, not just from Washington but from animosity.
+Local businesses, politicians and ordinary people find themselves navigating angry confrontations, and a nuanced political tradition of splitting tickets on Election Day has given way to partisanship that propelled a Republican sweep of races for governor, president and Congress in November for the first time in two decades.

 Even the Independence Day parade shifted this summer from a once-revered slice of Americana to another battle in a culture war.
 As thousands packed Main Street in Kalispell, the 26,000-population county seat, the Flathead Democrats’ float with a rainbow gay pride flag was heckled the length of the parade.
 A horse-drawn wagon bearing a “Trump 2024 No More Bulls---” flag rushed toward it, leading the Democrats to fear injury.
 Someone smashed the plate glass window of a bookstore along the route, then crumpled the gay pride flag displayed inside.